 Keep in mind that Medicare’s rules allow you to buy Part B at age 65, even if you are not eligible for free Medicare Part A. If your spouse is at least age 62 when you approach age 65, you may be eligible for free Part A due to your spouse’s eligibility.
 Under Medicare’s rules, failure to apply for Part B when you become eligible may mean a penalty for late enrollment.
 Contact Social Security for details.

-The GIC does not require you to enroll in Medicare Part B if you are not eligible for Medicare Part A for free.
-However, if you may be eligible for Medicare Part A in the future (for example, you have a younger spouse) you may want to enroll in Part B to avoid a Medicare penalty later on.
+You may want to purchase Medicare Part B if you are retired and are not eligible for Medicare Part A for free, but are eligible for Medicare Part B. The GIC does not require you to enroll in Medicare Part B if you are not eligible for premium free Medicare Part A. However, if you may be eligible for Medicare Part A in the future (for example, you have a younger spouse) you may want to enroll in Part B to avoid a Medicare penalty later on.
 Contact Social Security for details.

-Because you have health insurance through the GIC as a retiree, you will be enrolling a GIC Medicare plan to continue coverage.
+Because you have health insurance through the GIC as a retiree, you will must apply for Medicare.

 When receiving services at a hospital or doctor, present your GIC health plan card (not your Medicare card) to ensure that your GIC health plan is charged for the visit.
 If you are still working and are age 65 or over, your GIC health plan is your primary health insurance provider; Medicare (if you have it) is secondary.
 You may need to explain this to your provider if he/she asks for your Medicare card.